henrryd19/BTVN_repo/README.md

 💫About Me :
 Hi, I'm Thinh 👋

-I'm a Python Developer
+I'm an Frontend Developer

 👀 I am seeking an internship

-🌱 I'm currently studying for a engineer degree in Information Technology at the EAUT University
+🌱 I'm currently studying for a engineer degree in Information Technology at the Thuyloi University

 📫 My email: t.dohuuthinh@gmail.com